 - Keep provider count focused in phase one.

-- Protect compliance, QA, security, and reporting rather than trimming them out.
+- Protect compliance, QA, security, and reporting rather than trimming them.

 - Move non-core features into phase two.

-- Ask for a separate line item for post-launch support and operational maintenance.
+- Ask for a separate line item for post-launch support and maintenance.

 The safest way to reduce cost is to reduce scope, not essentials.
 For a white-label-only budget, see the white-label online casino cost guide.
 For the full launch process including licensing, banking, and market selection, see the how to start an online casino guide.